FelipeSan7/playground/Readme.md

-This folder was createad thinking just share of knowledge.
+This folder was created just thinking share and development of knowledge.